 Gwen Goodwin, The Coalition to Save PS 109

-Edward Henry, East Harlem resident, voter and taxpayer
+Edward Henry, East Harlem resident, voter and

 Tim Johnson, Chairman, Chancellor's Parent Advisory Council (CPAC)